saisandeepvaddi/react-auth-firebase/README.md

 // Important
-// See authConfig for all available options const authConfig = {
+// See authConfig for all available options
+// Add only the required auth types.
+// Only their related props will be added
+// For ex: signInWithGoogle will be added only when there is google object in authConfig
+// At least an empty object required to enable that method

+const authConfig = {
   email: {
     verifyOnSignup: false, // Sends verification email to user upon sign up
     saveUserInDatabase: true // Saves user in database at /users ref },
   google: {
+    // redirect: true, // Opens a pop up by default
+    returnAccessToken: true, // Returns an access token as googleAccessToken prop
+    saveUserInDatabase: true // Saves user in database at /users ref },
+  facebook: {
     // redirect: true, // Opens a pop up by default
     returnAccessToken: true, // Returns an access token as googleAccessToken prop
     saveUserInDatabase: true // Saves user in database at /users ref